-- The flooring in the lower level of addition needs replacement. - The eaves on original building needs painting. - The side entrance way window seals. - Storm windows in the original building needs upgrading. - Roof on original building replacement.
-(Still no leaks) - Parish Administration Office needs flooring upgrade.
+- The flooring in the lower level of addition needs replacement. - The eaves on original building needs painting. - The side entrance way window seals. - Storm windows in the original building needs upgrading.

+- Roof on original building replacement.
+(Still no leaks) - Windows in the Rector's office need replacement. - Parish Administration Office needs flooring upgrade.

 There is a large paved parking lot behind the church.
-It was resurfaced and painted in 2018
+It was resurfaced and painted in 2018.

-A detached single car garage is located on the east side of the original building and serves as a storage for the lawn tractor and other maintenance equipment, as well as some camping equipment for the scouting group we sponsor.
+A detached single car garage is located on the east side of the original building and serves as a storage for the lawn tractor and other maintenance equipment.

-In the southeast of the property there exists a pioneer cemetery dating back to the 1700's.
+In the southeast of the property there is a pioneer cemetery dating back to the 1700's.
 Through some great research it was discovered that a War of 1812 veteran who served in the 5th Regiment Lincoln Militia during the War of 1812, Private Jacob Hess, is buried there.
 A memorial dedication took place in October 2019.